OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Non-cardioselective beta blockers

-Coffee With Propranolol
+Coffee and Propranolol

-Coffee with Propranolol: Understanding the Interaction and its Implications
+Coffee with Propranolol: Understanding the Interaction and Its Implications

 Propranolol, a beta-adrenergic blocking agent, is commonly prescribed to manage various cardiovascular conditions such as hypertension, angina, and arrhythmias.
 As coffee is one of the most widely consumed beverages worldwide, it is crucial to understand the potential interactions between propranolol and caffeine found in coffee.
 This article aims to delve into the effects of combining coffee with propranolol and shed light on how this interaction may impact individuals.